badlydrawnben/eleventy-guide/src/posts/019-templates.md

 As well as having completely independent layout files, you can also 'chain' them together.

 Let's say that you have a `page.njk` layout for your standard pages.
-For your blog posts maybe you want to use that as wlel but also add some prev/next links so users can easily navigate through the `posts` collection.
+For your blog posts maybe you want to use that as well but also add some prev/next links so users can easily navigate through the `posts` collection.

 Rather than make a copy of the `page.njk` layout, we could create one called `post.njk` which will essentially be a child of the `page.njk` one.